victorialadica1978-eng/larpy/README.md

 ## larpy
-for custom python package called "larpy" only accessible by Pydroid3 sadly :C
+for custom python package called "larpy", where the module "larpy" from Pydroid3 downloads files.